txxxtxx/AndroidBasicNfcReader/README.md

 1) in `AndroidManifest.xml` add one line:
 2) in your activity or fragment expand your class definition by `asd`
-3) for minimum implement an `onTagDetected` method wehre all the work with the tag is done.
+3) for minimum implement an `onTagDetected` method where all the work with the tag is done.

-Note: the `onTagDetected` method is not running on User Interface (UI) thread, so you are not allowed to write directly to any UI elements like e.g. TextViews or Toasts - you need to encapsulate them in a `run onUiTHread` construct.
+Note: the `onTagDetected` method is not running on the User Interface (UI) thread, so you are not allowed to write directly to any UI elements like e.g. TextViews or Toasts - you need to encapsulate them in a `run onUiTHread` construct.
+This method is running in an background thread.